Introduction to Thermal Metal Spraying

 Surface Preparation

-The prepared surface must be vacuum cleaned to ensure there is no dust, debris or abrasive left on the surface before application of the Thermally sprayed coating.
+The prepared surface must be vacuum cleaned to ensure that there is no dust, debris, or abrasive left on the surface before the application of the thermally sprayed coating.

-The adhesion of the thermal coating is mechanical and surface cleanliness is essential to obtain a high degree of adhesion.
+The adhesion of the thermal coating is mechanical, and surface cleanliness is crucial for achieving a high degree of adhesion.

 The steel surface temperature should be above 10°C* and at least 3°C above the dew point.